Internal combustion locomotive

 An internal combustion locomotive is a type of railway locomotive that produces its pulling power using an internal combustion engine.
-These locomotives are fuelled by burning fossil fuels, most commonly oil or gasoline, to produce rotational power which is transmitted to the locomotive's driving wheels by various direct or indirect transmission mechanisms.
+These locomotives are fuelled by burning fossil fuels, most commonly oil or gasoline (UK: petrol), to produce rotational power which is transmitted to the locomotive's driving wheels by various direct or indirect transmission mechanisms.
 The fuel is carried on the locomotive.